Cross-section definition

 Density, [kN/m³]

-Mass per unit volume used for self weight calculation
+Mass per unit volume, used for the calculation of self-weight.

 Second moment of area in 2D-Frame

-3D-Frame: doesn't change depending on cross section rotation angle about X' axis, because for rotation in 3D-Frame local coordinate system is used - by changing rotation angle the cross section and related characteristics (moments of inertia, loading, etc.) are rotated together with Y' and Z' axes:
+3D-Frame: The moments of inertia do not change with the cross-section rotation angle about the X′ axis.
+In 3D-Frame, the local coordinate system is used: when the rotation angle is changed, the cross-section and all related properties (moments of inertia, loads, etc.) rotate together with the Y′ and Z′ axes:

 Second moment of area in 3D-Frame

-Used for stability analysis (for example tension-only elements) as min(Iy, Iz, Iu, Iv)
+Used for stability analysis (for example, tension-only elements) as the minimum of IyI_y, IzI_z, IuI_u, and IvI_v:

 where:

-Iu, Iv - moments of inertia related to main coordinate axes u', v' rotated by α angle CCW from the vertical
+– moments of inertia related to the principal axes uu′ and vv′, rotated by angle α\alpha counterclockwise (CCW) from the vertical.

-Ratio, when some object is stretched, of the contraction or transverse strain (perpendicular to the applied load), to the extension or axial strain (in the direction of the applied load)
+Poisson's ratio (ν)The ratio of transverse strain (perpendicular to the applied load) to axial strain (in the direction of the applied load) when a material is stretched (under tensile loading).

 Shear modulus